Aller au contenu principal

 remarquer

-A common scenario for the structured data conversion workflow is where a project has a relational database that is the true initial source of their data.
+A common scenario for the structured data transformation workflow is where a project has a relational database that is the true initial source of their data.
 They have a few options of what to count as the source of data when working with LINCS:

 1. Treat that relational database as the source.
-While we are converting data, if errors need to be fixed in the data, the research team makes changes directly to their database.
+While we are transforming data, if errors need to be fixed in the data, the research team makes changes directly to their database.
 Their database administrator then creates a copy or a data dump of that database, which includes all of the data and the schema that tells us how the data is organized.
-LINCS’s conversion code takes that data dump as the input or starting point.
+LINCS’s transformation code takes that data dump as the input or starting point.

 2. If there is an API that allows us to request data from their database, then they still treat the database as the source like in the previous option.
 But we do not need a database dump to be regenerated each time significant changes are made.
-Instead, the conversion code would consider the API as the starting point, where we can call on it from the conversion code to get up-to-date data.
+Instead, the transformation code would consider the API as the starting point, where we can call on it from the transformation code to get up-to-date data.

 Send a Representative Sample